angel-codes/100-days-of-code/log.md

 ### Day 42: October 26, 2020

 **Today's Progress:** Today I made some changes in the Navbar of my site, after a little problem with commits and branches I started to review some Git concepts with the help of https://learngitbranching.js.org/

+### Day 43: October 27, 2020

+**Today's Progress:** Today I spent time testing different designs for my site.
+I also completed some lessons on @freeCodeCamp

+### Day 44: October 28, 2020

+**Today's Progress:** Today I continued working with the project "Node Sender" part of the React.js course that I am taking.